Go to content

 As you know, it is easy to give your food an original taste with the Kokko, and eggs are the perfect candidates for smoking!
 It's the perfect opportunity to have fun with the choice of sawdust and herbs to give them an original flavour.
 Before smoking them, cook them to obtain soft-boiled eggs that can be peeled without damaging them.
 This rather fragile product should be smoked cold.
 Eggs should colour slightly after about 15 minutes, which is a sign that the smoke is beginning to perfume them!
 If you have never tried smoking before, find out how to smoke your food with Kokko.

-Eggs can be served in a variety of ways, but they're best served with a slice of bread - barbecued, of course - then buttered!
-Barbecued or smoked eggs add a touch of originality to a summer mixed salad, are delicious with a homemade mayonnaise as an aperitif or starter, and will revitalize your sandwiches and bruschettas.
+If there's one way to serve boiled eggs, it's with a slice of toasted bread - on the barbecue, of course, on your classic classic stainless steel grill or on your round cast-iron griddleperfect for evenly toasting bread - and then buttered!
+Barbecued or smoked eggs add a touch of originality to a summer mixed salad, are delicious with a homemade mayonnaise as an aperitif or starter, and will revitalize your sandwiches and bruschettas .

-Can you imagine a lightly smoked, grilled soft-boiled egg on one of these delicious toast recipes?
+Can you imagine a grilled soft-boiled egg, lightly smoked, placed on one of these delicious tartine recipes?